qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 The script is designed to mimic a similar execution workflow to what you would encounter with a Qiskit Experiment.
 We first provide a class `XEBConfig` that defines the parameters of the experiment, such as:
 - `seqs`: the number of random circuits to be generated.
 - `depths`: the array of depths for the random circuits.
+Those depths will be used to generate random circuits of varying depths, and will lead to the determination of a layer fidelity through a fit of the cross-entropy curve.
 - `n_shots`: the number of shots for each circuit.
 - `qubits_ids`: the qubits indices (or qubit names) involved in the experiment.
 They should match the qubits defined in the QuAM.
 Note that the script can handle only one or two qubits for now.
 - `baseline_gate_name`: the name of the operation that will be used as a baseline for the random circuits.
 The name should match the name of the operation defined in the QuAM/configuration for implementing the $SX$ gate (equivalently X/2).
 - `gate_set_choice`: it corresponds to the set of single qubit gates that will be used to generate random layers in the circuit.
-For now, the user can choose two different gate sets:
+The user can choose two native different gate sets inspired from the literature [1] [2]:
   - `"sw"`: This gate set contains the following gates: $SX$, $SY$, and $SW$, as done in [2].
+In this case, the implementation assumes that both $SY$ and $SW$ gates can be obtained from the $SX$ baseline calibration through a suitable amplitude matrix modulation (achieved in real-time).
   - "t"`: This gate set contains the following gates: $SX$, $SY$, and $T$, as done in [1].
+In this case, the implementation assumes that $SY$ can be obtained from the $SX$ baseline calibration through a suitable amplitude matrix modulation (achieved in real-time), and that the $T$ gate can be implemented through a simple virtual-Z gate (frame rotation) of an angle $\pi/4$.
+  - Alternatively, the user can define a custom gate set by providing a dictionary of the following form:
+    ```python
+    from qua_gate import QUAGate
+    gate_set = {
+        0: QUAGate("sx", sx_macro),
+        1: QUAGate("sy", sy_macro),
+        2: QUAGate("other_gate", other_gate_macro)
+    ...
+    }
+    ```
 - `two_qb_gate`: this is the gate that will be used as the entangling gate in the circuit.
 The user should specify this gate as a `QUAGate` object, which collects the macro for implementing the two-qubit gate, as well as its logical definition in the circuit for computing its effect in a statevector simulation.
 All standard gates (CZ, CNOT/CX, iSWAP, SWAP, ECR) are supported through the simple specification of a string depicting the name of the gate (in lowercase).
 See the example below:
 ```python
 from quam.examples.superconducting_qubits import Transmon